-In a sentence, to get the plugin, you need to shell out $89.
+In short, to get the plugin, you need to shell out $89.

 Should you get the Monarch Social Sharing plugin?

-Okay, so we know the price tag on this whole party + what features we can expect from the plugin.
-So the question is this: Is it worth the money?
+We know the price tag and what features we can expect from the plugin, so the question is this: Is it worth the money?

-I have a two-part answer for you … and it might surprise you, considering all I said above:
+I have a two-part answer for you, and it may surprise you, considering all I said above:

 - If you already have an Elegant Themes membership, or you’re thinking of subscribing because you’ve found some other awesome stuff in their plugins or themes library, then getting Monarch is a no-brainer.
 You basically get it for free, it has all the features you need, and it’s fast and optimized.
 (We did a review of Elegant’s entire offering lately.)

-- However, if you’re not an Elegant Themes’ customer yet, joining the club for this plugin alone doesn’t make much sense.
-What I mean is that there are equally good free solutions available, like Social Share Buttons by GetSocial, or even the sharing module in Jetpack.
+- However, if you’re not an Elegant Themes customer yet, joining the club for this plugin alone doesn’t make much sense.
+There are equally good free solutions available, such as Social Share Buttons by GetSocial, or even the sharing module in Jetpack.

-And sorry for giving you the most unclear answer of them all, but I really feel that the Monarch Social Sharing plugin is both great and unnecessary at the same time.
+And, sorry for giving you the most contradictory answer of all, but I really feel the Monarch Social Sharing plugin is both great and unnecessary at the same time.

 Used/using Monarch?
 Thoughts?